guangchen811/ML-for-e-commerce-Project/README.md

-# RQ2: Programming
+# Question 2: Programming

-This is the project for RQ2: Programming.
+This is the project for Question 2: Programming.

+## Project Structure

+The project structure is as follows:

+- `raw_data`: contains the raw data files downloaded from the link provided in the instruction.
+- `pt_data`: contains the .pt files generated from the raw data files.
+The generation process is described in the `integration.ipynb` notebook.
+- `environment.yml`: contains the conda environment specification.
+- `integration.ipynb`: contains the data integration steps.
+- `train.py`: contains the training script.

 ## Reproducibility